Naishi

 Photo by (from left to right).
 Guntar Kravis, David Hou, Jeremy Mimnagh and Guntar Kravis.

-In 2015, I was inspired to work extensively as an independent dancer with diverse talented artists and choreographers around the globe.
+In 2015, I began working extensively as an independent artist, collaborating with diverse choreographers worldwide.

 Photo by.
 Jeremy Mimnagh(left), Heiko Marquardt(right), Xavier Curnillon(top & bottom).